janBolting/exTrack/README.md

 those front ends visualize user data and allow to easily enter new exercises.

-The website will use bootsrap for the layout, knockout.js for data binding.
+The website will use bootstrap for the layout, knockout.js for data binding.
 The site requests user data as json files from the back end.